Wills and powers of attorney and polyamory

 For further information about wills and powers of attorney contact Senior Associate, Melanie Christodoulou, on 01227 763939.

-See related blog by family law Associate, Joanne McDonald on cohabitation and post-nuptial agreements >
+See related blog by family law team on cohabitation and post-nuptial agreements >